chriswendt/ietf/draft-ietf-stir-passport.md

 PASSporT represents the bare minimum set of claims needed to assert the originating identity, however there will certainly be new and extended applications and usage of PASSPorT that will need to extending claims to represent other information specific to the origination identities beyond the identity itself.

+There is two mechanisms defined to extend PASSporT

 **4.1 "ppt" (PASSporT) header parameter**

-For these extended profiles of PASSporT, the JWS header parameter "ppt" SHOULD be used with a string that uniquely identifies the profile specification that defines any new claims that would extend the base set of claims of PASSporT.
+For extended profiles of PASSporT, a new JWS header parameter "ppt" MUST be used with a string that uniquely identifies the profile specification that defines any new claims that would extend the base set of claims of PASSporT.

 An example header with an extended PASSporT profile of "foo" is as follows: